andreia-oca/serverless-wordpress/README.md

 - enable global settings for using options (create, get, update, delete)
 - posts/articles management (create, get)
 - minimal UI build to interact with

-You can interact with a deployed [demo](https://purple-cute-capybara.app.genez.io/posts) to get the gist of the project.

 ## Technical details